 Brief Discussion & Explanation

-What I blog about might be those constructs that reliably seem to help people at certain points in their development and therapy.
+What I blog about might be those constructs that seem to help people at certain points in their development and therapy.
 These excerpts sometimes come up during therapy appointments, though condensed for blogging purposes.
 They aren’t points of view that anyone has to endorse or subscribe to.